ronthl/go-for-devops/README.md

-# Imports an entire csv file and manipulates it
+# Streams a csv file and manipulates it
-This branch demonstrates how to import an entire csv file into the binary, then manipulates it.
+This branch demonstrates how to stream a csv file then manipulates it.

 Checkout the `main.go` file for details.